Skip to Content

 B.A.
 Economics and Management, Oxford University

-Victoria Prowse is an empirical microeconomist with research interests in labor, public and experimental economics.
-Her research explores how cognitive skills and preferences affect effort provision, learning, and life outcomes including educational attainment, labor supply, retirement, and inequality.
-She is also interested in understanding how interventions and public policies shape important life outcomes.
+Victoria Prowse is an empirical microeconomist with a focus on labor, public, and experimental economics.
+Her research is centered on the exploration of how cognitive skills and individual preferences influence effort provision, learning, human capital investments, and consequential life outcomes, such as educational attainment, labor supply, retirement, and inequality.
+She also conducts studies investigating the impact of interventions and public policies on these significant life outcomes.

 You can find Victoria's C.V. and publications here.